 Vehicle Tax – New Vehicle Purchase

-New vehicle purchases in Spain are subject to IVA (Impuesto sobre el Valor Añadido), the Spanish equivalent of VAT.
-The rate of this tax is currently 21% of the purchase value.
+New vehicle purchases in Spain are subject to IVA (Impuesto sobre el Valor Añadido), Spanish VAT – currently 21% of purchase value.

 Vehicle Tax – Buying a Second Hand Vehicle

 In Spain when you buy a second hand car, there is vehicle tax on the change of ownership.
 This tax is called Impuesto sobre Transmisiones Patrimoniales Onerosas, or ITP for short.
 The rate paid depends on the original new value of the car, it’s current age and the power output of the vehicle, (Calculo de la Potencia Fiscal – CVF).

 The power output determines the rate of vehicle tax, in Andalucia this is either 4% or 8%, however this does vary across the different autonomous regions.
 The original new value of the car, and it’s current age are used to work out a value for the vehicle, to which the rate will then be applied.
 A depreciating factor is applied to the values according to the number of years since the vehicles first registration.
 This goes from 84% for a car between 1 and 2 years old, down to 10% for a vehicle more than 12 years old.

 When registering a foreign vehicle in Spain, the vehicle tax is worked out in a similar way to the local ‘road tax’, (IVTM).
 As with ITP above, the vehicle´s original new value and it’s current age are factors taken into account, however it is the CO2 emissions of the vehicle rather than the power output, that determines the applicable rate for the vehicle tax.
 Vehicles with CO2 emissions below 120g/km are exempt from the tax, and the rate increases with the level of emissions as follows: